Unifying Quantum and Classical Dynamics: Charged particle in an electro-magnetic field

-{ In the previous section, we analyzed the dynamics of systems whose equations of motion follow directly from a potential energy due to the velocity-independent nature of the forces involved.
-We now turn to systems in which the force depends explicitly on the particle velocity and examine whether the Heisenberg picture reproduces the corresponding classical equations of motion for such systems.}
+In the previous section, we analyzed {the situations in which} the equations of motion follow directly from a potential energy due to the velocity-independent nature of the forces involved.
+We now turn to systems in which the force depends explicitly on the particle's velocity and examine whether the Heisenberg picture reproduces the corresponding classical equations of motion for such systems.

 {As an illustrative and physically motivated example, we consider the motion of a charged particle in an external electromagnetic field, where the force depends explicitly on the velocity through its coupling to the magnetic field.
 The Hamiltonian of the system is given by: